leto19/mimir/README.md

 ```
 sudo apt-get install sox
 ```
+This software is was developed and tested on Ubuntu Linux but is (in theory) platform independent - we recommend using the [Windows Subsytem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10#manual-installation-steps) to run th program from Windows.
 ## Usage

 Program can be run using ```./mimir``` after installation.
 The following command line launch options are available: